Assagny National Park: Fauna

 There are elephants, chimpanzees and many species of monkey in the forests, as well as bushpigs and African forest buffalos.
-All three species of West African crocodile occur here, Crocodylus niloticus, Crocodylus palustris and Crocodylus cataphractus, but in low numbers and the African manatee occurs in the Ébrié Lagoon.
+All three species of West African crocodile occur here, Crocodylus suchus, Crocodylus palustris and Mecistops cataphractus, but in low numbers and the African manatee occurs in the Ébrié Lagoon.
 An attempt to increase the number of bay duikers in the park was unsuccessful because of predation by pythons.

 The park is an important habitat for wetland birds and was recognized as such when it became a Ramsar site in 2005.
 Some bird species of note include the cattle egret, the little egret, the grey heron, the black-crowned night heron and the peregrine falcon.
 BirdLife International recognize the park as being an Important Bird Area.